Xentrk/x3mRouting/README.md

 Optional **'src='** and **'src_range='** parameters provides the option to specify the source IP address or source IP address ranges of LAN devices you want the routing rules to be applied to.

 ##### AMAZON AWS Region Method
-**x3mRouting.sh** script will create an IPSET list containing all IPv4 address for the Amazon AWS region(s) specified.
+**x3mRouting** will create an IPSET list containing all IPv4 address for the Amazon AWS region(s) specified.
 The source file used by the script is provided by Amazon at [https://ip-ranges.amazonaws.com/ip-ranges.json](https://ip-ranges.amazonaws.com/ip-ranges.json).
 You must specify the **'aws_region='** parameter and one or more of the regions below, separated by a comma, when creating the IPSET list:

 ###### Valid Amazon AWS Regions
 * AP - Asia Pacific